 Celtic Hill Alpaca, Rob Rautio showing alpacas and goats, demonstrating spinning, and offering ceramics, alpaca yarn, fiber, and knitted goods

 Glenn Cheney, local author and artist, offering his books and paintings

 Children’s activities–FREE!
 Have fun with the First Congregational Church youth group

-Ray Clauson, displaying antique lanterns
+Ray Clauson, displaying antique lanterns and a vintage auto

 James Easton, traditional hand-made wood carvings